siddharthdivi/CS529/CS 529/Module 1/readme.md

 ## Module 1

-This module contains the basics of python with the usage of numpy, pandas, and scikit-learn for popular Machine learning algorithms.
+This module contains the basics of python through numpy, pandas, and scikit-learn for popular ML algorithms.